 Q. What architectures does FreeRTOS support?

-FreeRTOS currently supports a wide range of microcontrollers from our partners in the AWS Partner Device Catalog.
+FreeRTOS currently supports a wide range of microcontrollers from our partners in the Amazon Partner Device Catalog.
 FreeRTOS supports 40+ architectures.

 Q. How can I get started on FreeRTOS?

 You can use the getting started guide for systematic instructions on how to run FreeRTOS on a qualified board.

 Q. How can I get technical support?

 Use any of the following channels to get support:

 Yes.
 You can access the FreeRTOS user guide from the documentation section of the getting started page.

 Q. Can I use FreeRTOS to connect to other cloud services?

 Yes.
 FreeRTOS is an open-source software, so it can be modified to fit any specific needs of your application.

 Q. Can I make changes to the FreeRTOS source code for my project?